Flute and kink instabilities in a dynamically twisted flux tube with anisotropic plasma viscosity: Acknowledgements

 \section{Acknowledgements}

 We would like to thank David MacTaggart for his input on the thesis chapter on which this paper is based.
+JQ was funded via an EPSRC studentship: EPSRC DTG EP/N509668/1.

 Results were obtained using the ARCHIE-WeSt High Performance Computer (\url{www.archie-west.ac.uk}) based at the University of Strathclyde.
-JQ was funded via an EPSRC studentship: EPSRC DTG EP/N509668/1.